Phloemus/RNAniseed-App/README.md

 # RNAniseed Application : The single cell RNA seq visual tool

 The RNAniseed Application is a tool allowing the ascidian community to explore large single cell RNA seq datasets visually.
 RNAniseed uses the Aniseed database making the exploration easier and more accurate.

 The project is to ensure an easy way to explore single cell data as well as proposing a tool to centralize the datasets in order to improve the comparison potential of such data.

 # How to use RNAniseed ?

-RNAniseed is currently in developement.
-But the tool will soon be disponible on Aniseed website *(https://aniseed.fr)* Anyone should have access to the visual tool as well as the public datasets uploaded by the community.
+RNAniseed is currently in development.
+But the tool will soon be disponible on Aniseed website *(https://aniseed.fr)*.
+Anyone should have access to the visual tool as well as the public datasets uploaded by the community.

 Using RNAniseed is easy: